-The sparc platform has three separate installation disk images to choose from:
+The sparc platform has four separate installation disk images to choose from:

-- floppy40.fs: Supports systems with a floppy disk. - cd40.iso An ISO image usable to make your own CD for booting SPARC systems with a CD-ROM. - miniroot40.fs Can be written to a swap partition and booted.
+- floppy42.fs: Supports systems with a floppy disk. - cd42.iso An ISO image usable to make your own CD for booting SPARC systems with a CD-ROM. - miniroot42.fs Can be written to a swap partition and booted. - install42.iso is an ISO9660 image, containing all the standard install files.
+This file can be used to create a CD that can do a stand-alone OpenBSD install.